 Despite high vaccine coverage since the early 1990s, in the five years prior to 2012 there were nearly 800 confirmed cases of whooping cough, where on average there were 270 babies admitted to hospital per year and four deaths.
 Babies under three months of age are too young to have completed a primary course of the pertussis vaccine, but the incidence of the disease is highest in infants of this age and they have the greatest risk of complications and mortality (Public Health England).
 In response to a national outbreak, the Department of Health announced that pertussis immunisation would be offered to pregnant women from 1st October 2012 to protect infants by boosting the short-term immunity of babies until they can be vaccinated themselves (Department of Health).

 As shown in the chart, pertussis vaccination coverage for pregnant women in England is not especially high, reaching 69.4% in September 2019.
 Since its introduction in October 2012 there has been an increase in uptake from 43.7% to a peak of 76.2% in December 2016.

 For the schedule of vaccinations please see the NHS website.

 For all vaccinations some caution should be exercised when comparing coverage figures over time due to data quality issues reported by some data providers.
 Apparent trends could reflect changes in the quality of data reported as well as real changes in vaccination coverage.
 Please see individual data collections for any additional information associated with these data.

-Definitions and comparability for the international indicators are taken directly from the OECD Health at a Glance 2017: OECD indicators.
+Definitions and comparability for the international indicators are taken directly from the OECD’s Health at a Glance 2019: OECD Indicators.
 Detailed information about the definitions and the source and methods for each country can be found here.